kalepail/ionic-timer-app/README.md

 Once you've done that you'll need to open the directory in Terminal or whatever your equivalent command line tool is.
 This can be accomplished by opening Terminal and then dragging the folder onto the Terminal icon or else just `cd` your way into it.

 After that it's time to branch into either development or testing.
-I've built out a pretty robust development environment but if all you're doing is installing the app through Xcode you can just run these next few commands in the Terminal and be done with it.
+Ionic comes with a pretty robust development environment but if all you're doing is installing the app through Xcode you can just run these next few commands in the Terminal and be done with it.

 *NOTE: When you see a line break and a new $, that means press return (enter).*